+The encoder and decoder times are not reliable.

 Conclusion

 The results are in comparison to the NNVC CTC [3].
 The complexity measured in kMAC/sample and the number of parameters were calculated using the thop library [4].

 The results for EE1-1.2.1 indicate that very little (0.01%) BD-rate gain is sacrificed when removing the partitioning input and the attention branch from the luma intra network.
 The reduction in kMACs for the intra luma component from 429 to 415 is -3.3%, and the total worst-case complexity including chroma goes from 649 to 635, a change of -2.2%.
 This clearly seems like a good tradeoff.